 Mental Load in Marriage and Motherhood

-If you feel like you’re the one keeping everything running…
+You’re the one keeping everything running…

 You’re not imagining it.